giselle-ferreira/giselle-ferreira/README.md

 - 🔭 I participated in the #HiringCoders Program.
 A Gama Academy and VTEX partnership.

-- 🔭 I'm currently a System Analysis and Development undergrad student.
+- 🔭 I'm currently a System Analysis and Development undergrad student (2nd semester).

 - 🔭 I'm studying HTML, CSS, Javascript and ReactJs at [Digital Innovation One](https://digitalinnovation.one/)